Technical Information Sheets (TIS)

 A Model Risk Assessment intended to support BCGA Code of Practice 31 and which assists users with identifying and managing the safety hazards associated with the transportation of gas cylinder packages containing both compressed, liquefied and dissolved gases.
 It does not cover cylinder bundles and cryogenic liquid vessels.

-Model risk assessment for the safe use of liquid nitrogen dewars.
-2012
+Risk assessment guidance for the safe use of liquid nitrogen dewars.
+Revision 1: 2020

 Oxy-fuel gas equipment.
 Selection and assembly.
 2018